-It's still not too late to book a place; all you need to do is visit the main Animation Apprentice site and go through a few simple steps.
+It's not too late to book a place; all you need to do is visit the main site and fill in a form.

-If you want to learn 3D animation to a professional level, and start your new career as an animator - your journey starts here.
+If you want to learn 3D animation to a professional level - your journey starts here.

 |The book we recommend for studying animation|

 First, here is a short reading list to get you started.
 We've narrowed it down to just one key book that we recommend for all our students.

 Any serious student of animation should buy a copy of The Animator's Survival Kit, by Richard Williams.
 It is now the standard textbook for animators and easily the most comprehensive book available for learning animation.

 You will also need a decent laptop or workstation capable of running Maya.
 To see our guide to buying a suitable laptop, read this blog post.